Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

 ### The Caret and Dollar Sign Characters

 -   You can also use the caret symbol (^) at the start of a regex to indicate that a match must occur at the beginning of the searched text.
 -   Likewise, you can put a dollar sign ($) at the end of the regex to indicate the string must end with this regex pattern.
 -   And you can use the ^ and $ together to indicate that the entire string must match the regex—that is, it’s not enough for a match to be made on some subset of the string.

-The r'^Hello' regular expression string matches strings that begin with 'Hello':
+The r’^Hello’ regular expression string matches strings that begin with ‘Hello’:

     begins_with_hello = re.compile(r'^Hello')
     begins_with_hello.search('Hello world!')

     begins_with_hello.search('He said hello.') is None

-The r'\\d$' regular expression string matches strings that end with a numeric character from 0 to 9:
+The r’\\d$’ regular expression string matches strings that end with a numeric character from 0 to 9:

     whole_string_is_num = re.compile(r'^\d+$')
     whole_string_is_num.search('1234567890')